FNALLPC/cms-das-pre-exercises/_episodes/04-CMSDASPreExercise-CMSSW.md

 ---
-title: "CMSDAS Pre-Exercises: ROOT and python"
+title: "CMSDAS Pre-Exercises: CMSSW basics"
 teaching: 0
 exercises: 60
 questions:
-- "Learn the basics of CMSSW"
 objectives:
-- "Learn the basics of CMSSW"
+- "Setup a CMSSW environment"
+- "Use git to download an example EDAnalyzer"
+- "Run a CMSSW job on real dimuon data to plot the Z peak"
 keypoints:
-- "Learn the basics of CMSSW"
+- "CMSSW is CMS's software framework for data processing."
+- "The framework consists of lots of C++ modules, which are configured using python."
+- "CMSSW jobs are launched using commands like `cmsRun myCfg.py`"
+- "We provide an example EDAnalyzer and cfg.py file for plotting a Z peak directly from a MiniAOD file."
+- "Analyzing simple ROOT ntuples like NanoAOD does not need CMSSW!"
 ---

 > ## Questions
-For this lesson, please submit your answers for the [CMSDAS@LPC{{ site.year }} Google Form 4][Set4_form].
+For this lesson, please submit your answers using [CMSDAS@LPC{{ site.year }} Google Form 4][Set4_form].
 {: .challenge}

 # CMSSW